Learning to Play Two-Player Perfect-Information Games without Knowledge: Tree Search Algorithms for Game Learning

 \subsection{Comparison of Search Algorithms for Game Learning}

-We now compare descent with tree learning to MCTS with root learning and with tree learning, to iterative deepening alpha-beta with root learning and with tree learning, and to $\ubfm$ with tree learning, using the protocol of Section~\ref{subsec:Common-Experience-Protocol}.
-Each combination uses one of these tree search algorithms combined with tree/root learning.
+We now compare Descent with tree learning to MCTS with root learning and with tree learning, to iterative deepening alpha-beta with root learning and with tree learning, and to $\ubfm$ with tree learning, using the protocol of Section~\ref{subsec:Common-Experience-Protocol}.
 There are a total of $6$ combinations.
 The experiment was repeated $32$ times.
-The winning percentage of a combination for each game and for each evaluation step (i.e. each hour) is therefore calculated from $192$ matches.
+The winning percentage of a combination for each game and for each evaluation step (i.e. each hour) is therefore calculated from $384$ matches (recall that there is a first player match and a second player match per pair of combinations).

 The winning percentage curves are shown in Figure~\ref{fig:comparison-search}.
 The final winning percentages are shown in Table~\ref{tab:comparison-search}.
-Each percentage of the table has required $6144$ matches.
-It is descent which gets the best curves on all games.
+Each percentage of the table has required $12,288$ matches.
+It is Descent which gets the best curves on all games.
 For two games (Surakarta and Outer Open Gomoku), the difference with $\ubfm$ is very narrow but the results remain better than the classic approaches (MCTS and alpha-beta).
-On each game, descent obtains a final percentage higher than all the other combinations (except in Santorini where it is $2\%$ lower than $\ubfm$, the best algorithm at this game).
-On average over all games, descent has $82\%$ win and is above $\ubfm$, the second best combination, by $18\%$ and $\id$ with tree learning, the third best combination, by $34\%$.
+On each game, Descent obtains a final percentage higher than all the other combinations (except in Santorini where it is $2\%$ lower than $\ubfm$, the best algorithm at this game).
+On average over all games, Descent has $82\%$ win and is above $\ubfm$, the second best combination, by $18\%$.
+It is also above $\id$ with tree learning, the third best combination, by $34\%$.

-In conclusion, descent (with tree learning) is undoubtedly the best combination. $\ubfm$ (with tree learning) is the second best combination, sometimes very close to descent performances and sometimes very far, but always superior to other combinations (slightly or largely depending on the game).
+In conclusion, Descent is the best search algorithm for learning evaluation functions. $\ubfm$ (with tree learning) is the second best algorithm, sometimes very close to Descent performances and sometimes very far, but always superior to the other algorithms (slightly or largely depending on the game).